 Troubled Monk Brewery - A Must Visit for Alberta Craft Beer Fans

 Kicking off our Local Drinks summer series, I’m excited to highlight a brewery with one of the best names around - Troubled Monk.
-Located in Red Deer, Alberta, it’s a bit of a drive but their beers have made their way across the province, so no worries if you can’t make it there in person.
+Located in Red Deer, Alberta.
+It’s a bit of a drive, but their beers are available across the province - so no worries if you can’t make it there in person

 Founded by brothers Charlie and Graeme Bredo in 2015, Troubled Monk emerged right after Alberta eased craft brewing restrictions, sparking a wave of new breweries.
 Charlie’s passion for brewing and monastic traditions inspired the name - a nod to the monks’ relentless pursuit of the perfect beer recipe.